ADVERTISING AT CURTAINUP

 Unless you've been in Rip Van Winkle mode you probably know the story.
 Shaw transformed the mythical Greek sculptor who created a perfect female out of unpromising raw material and fell in love with her, into a brilliant linguistics professor who makes a bet that he can not only teach a Cockney flower girl to speak English properly enough to sell flowers inside a shop instead of on the street, but that he can make her pass as a Duchess.
 But Liza's transformation is more far-reaching.
 She feels a growing need to establish her self-worth which prompts her to confront Higgins about his boorish, treatment of her as an object rather than a human being.

 The result, at least as Shaw intended, is a sendup of the class system and prevailing views of women's roles as men's chattel.
 Not a teacher-pupil love story with Eliza marrying Higgins, but an ever engaging battle of wits.
 But from the start Shaw's rejection of marriage as the means to any woman's happily-ever-after trajectory was twisted to conform to conventional views of happy endings.
-Sir Herbert Beerbohm Tree, the very first Henry Tree added his own interpretive touch to Shaw's ending by throwing a bouquet to In the musical, no bouquet was needed to interpret that final request for Eliza to fetch his slippers as Higgins' way of acknowledge that he's become not just accustomed to but completely enamored of her charms.
+Sir Herbert Beerbohm Tree, the very first Henry added his own interpretive touch to Shaw's ending by throwing a bouquet to the musical, but no bouquet was needed to interpret that final request for Eliza to fetch his slippers as Higgins' way of acknowledging that he's become not just accustomed to but completely enamored of her charms.

 Robert Sean Leonard and Heather Lind prove to be worthy heirs to the iconic names associated with the 1938 golden oldie film (Leslie Howard and Wendy Hiller) and the musical (Rex Harrison with Julie Andrews on stage, and Audrey Hepburn in the movie).
 Leonard, (though a seasoned stage actor, is probably best known to many for his role in the long running medical series House) manages to be both endearing, arrogant and boorish as the teacher who has a few things to learn from his pupil.

 Lind, who has also gained name recognition via a TV series (Boardwalk Empire) is an enchanting and terrifically natural Eliza.
-The un-loving but powerful chemistry between Leonard and Lind couldn't be better, especially in the last act's final confrontation.
+The un-loving but powerful chemistry between Leonard and Lind couldn't be better, especially in the final confrontation.

 Good as the two main players are, what makes this production so satisfying is the all-around excellence.
 Paxton Whitehead brings the required leavening wisdom and kindness to Higgins' Sherlock Holmes-like colleague Colonel Pickering.